ralt/gettingstartedwithcommonlisp/README.md

-Getting started with Common Lisp
+### Getting started with Common Lisp
-===

-I'm hoping to make Common Lisp easier to get in for beginners with this webpage.
+I'm hoping to make getting into Common Lisp easier for beginners with this webpage.

 It is in no way perfect.
 If you want to contribute, please do so